spagliarini/low-dimensional-canary-GAN/README.md

-This repository is the code for the paper ''What does the Canary Say?
-Low-Dimensional GAN Applied to Birdsong'' (Silvia Pagliarini, Nathan Trouvain, Arthur Leblois, Xavier Hinaut).
+This repository is the code for the paper

+S. Pagliarini, N. Trouvain, A. Leblois, X. Hinaur, What does the Canary Say?
+Low-Dimensional GAN Applied to Birdsong.
+2021 (HAL preprint)

 SHORT ABSTRACT